nrwl/nx/docs/shared/workspace-plugin.md

 ### Moving Projects

-Running `nx g @nrwl/workspace:move new/location/my-lib --projectName my-lib` will move the `my-lib` library to `libs/new/location/my-lib`.
+Running `nx g @nrwl/workspace:move --projectName my-lib --destination new/location/my-lib` will move the `my-lib` library to `libs/new/location/my-lib`.

 Moving the files manually can be done easily but a lot of steps are often missed when projects are moved.
 This generator will also handle the following: